 All students are reminded of the University's residence requirements laid out in the Examination Regulations.
-For fire safety reasons, any student who wishes to be out of College overnight should sign in/out using the online system at https://intranet.oriel. ox.ac.uk/signout.
+For fire safety reasons, any student who wishes to be out of College overnight should inform the Lodge.

 Undergraduate students who wish to leave College for more than two nights during term time should consult their tutors about the possible impact on their work and must seek permission from a Dean during Deans' hours.
 Postgraduate students should follow the guidelines set by their faculties.